Swift-Universe/Swift-Tensor/README.md

 This project aims to grow with more operations and performance optimizations which are important to `Tensor` data calculations including any other data type representable by it.

-> We aim to grow this project into a complete tool for performing insane deep learning tasks!

 ## Contact

 You may contact me directly at [rahulbhalley@icloud.com](rahulbhalley@icloud.com)